Blog ComparisonsTop 18 Canny Alternatives in 2025

 Conclusion

-Upvoty is a simple Canny alternative but lacks many crucial features.
-Their usage-based pricing makes it only viable for those not getting much feedback.
+Upvoty is a simple Canny alternative but lacks many of the same features.
+Their usage-based pricing makes it only viable for those not getting much user feedback.
 The only real upside is that it supports more languages.

 5. FeatureOS

-FeatureOS - formerly Hellonext - is another good alternative to Canny.
-It's a nice choice for SaaS and includes everything from roadmaps to changelogs.
+FeatureOS is another customer feedback management tool for SaaS companies and includes everything from roadmaps to changelogs.
 However, it might get a bit pricey.

 What featureOS has that Canny doesn't?